dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune.md

 >[!NOTE]
 >This article focuses on setting up Intune as a standalone service.
 Alternatively, if you're currently using Microsoft System Center Configuration Manager to manage computers and servers, you can [extend Configuration Manager to manage mobile devices](https://technet.microsoft.com/library/jj884158.aspx).
 You can do this by connecting Intune with Configuration Manager in a hybrid mobile device management (MDM) deployment.

 The steps in this quick start guide share many of the same steps that are in the [Intune evaluation guide](/intune/understand-explore/get-started-with-a-30-day-trial-of-microsoft-intune).
-However, after your evaluation and when you are ready to start managing your mobile devices, you need to address several additional requirements.
-These will vary, depending on your current network infrastructure and business requirements, which include:
+However, when you finish your evaluation and are ready to start managing your mobile devices, you need to address several additional requirements:

--   Synchronizing on-premises Active Directory accounts with Intune and Azure Active Directory.
+-   Synchronize on-premises Active Directory accounts with Intune and Azure Active Directory.

--   Updating public domain and DNS service records with your domain registrar.
+-   Update public domain and DNS service records with your domain registrar.

--   Customizing Intune features for production use.
+-   Customize Intune features for production use.

 >[!TIP]
 >If you purchase at least 150 licenses for Microsoft Intune in an eligible plan, you can use the *FastTrack Center Benefit*, which is a service where Microsoft specialists work with you to get your environment ready for Intune.
 See [Microsoft Intune Service Benefit Description](https://technet.microsoft.com/library/mt228265.aspx).